 Overall, 156 individuals completed the questionnaire, mainly in electronic format (n=150, 96.2%).
 The response rate was 82.5% among those who were asked to participate.
 After quality checking the data, we excluded eight invalid or duplicate responses.
 We reached a final study population of 148 participants, whereof 90 (60.8%) were males and 57 (38.5%) females.
 The mean age of the study population was of 36.4 years (SD=10.6).
 One participant did not disclose information about sex.
 Table 1 shows the demographic and life-style characteristics of the study population, overall and by sex.

 Most participants were married (68.9%), had children (58.1%), and were of Arab ethnicity (82.4%).
 Overall, 62.6% had been living in Norway for 4-6 years, and the remainders were relatively new arrivals (3 years or less).
 Poor exercise habits were common in the study population, and so being overweight or obese.
 Most participants were non-consumers of alcohol, especially women.
 The majority of the study participants (87.8%) self-rated their health as good/very good in Syria, but only 48.0% rated their health as equally good in Norway.
+Only 22 participants (14.9%) had high health literacy score, while 68 (45.9%) and 58 (39.2%) had respectively low or medium health literacy.

 Table 1.
 Sociodemographic and life-style characteristics of the study population, overall and by sex.